 Search for Azulejos

-Not so much of searching, though, because sights of Azulejos could be everywhere.
+Not so much of searching, though, because sights of Azulejos could be everywhere in Porto.
 Our flight landed from Paris in the early morning (really early… we left home before the sun came out) and then we took the city light rail and headed str8 to the city center, easy-breezy, and it merely took half an hour to the metro station of Bolhao.
 One step outside, we have arrived at the walking street Rua de Fernandes Tomas, where the Capela da Santa Catarina, (and, pigeons, too) greeted us with the impressive façade of Azulejos.

 Azulejo is painted tin-glazed ceramic tiles.
 They are usually in blue, and it is an important Portuguese heritage used on walls of churches, palaces, schools, train stations, etc. The drawings on the tile panels are mainly decorative (but beautiful) patterns or depiction of historical or critical events.
 Therefore, it has an enormous traditional and art value to the country where we, visitors, could appreciate the beauty and stories behind each masterpiece.